 You can create a custom container to use inside Torq as a step.
-This guide assumes that you have some knowledge of Docker containers and how to use Docker hub.
+This guide assumes basic familiarity with Docker containers and Docker Hub.

 FROM alpine:latest